ptrumpis/snap-camera-server/README.md

 - New import API to add missing lenses from your own application cache
 - New editable media file templates for lens customization
 - Adminer docker image is now included to edit lens information easily
+- Changed database schema to include tags for lenses
 - New nginx server theme to browse stored files easily
-- Featured, top and category lenses will be auto downloaded right after server.
+- Featured, top and category lenses will be auto downloaded right after server start
 - Reworked code and performance optimizations
 - Some Bug fixes